MOhammedRiaad/React-Interview-Questions/README.md

 };
 ```
 ### 224. How do you render Array, Strings and Numbers in React 16 Version?
-**Arrays**: Unlike older releases, you don't need to make sure **render** method return a single element in React16.
+**Arrays**: Unlike older releases, you don't need to make sure **render** method returns a single element in React16.
 You are able to return multiple sibling elements without a wrapping element by returning an array.
 For example, let us take the below list of developers,
 ```jsx
 const ReactJSDevs = () => {
   return [